 Denniston Hill inaugurated its Distinguished Performance Artist in Residence program in 2016 with Okwui Okpokwasili and her collaborator Peter Born.

-The longer piece is informed by two historic incidents in Nigeria: the Women's War of 1929, an anti-colonial resistance movement led by women, and the Boko Haram kidnappings which launched the Bring Back Our Girls movement.
+As part of the DPAA award, Okpokwasili staged a “collective embodied performance” with a number of guests who volunteered to participate in the piece.
+The work, led by Okpokwasili, drew on material from a new performance Okpokwasili was developing while in residence at Denniston Hill.
+Poor People's TV Room, which premiered last fall, is a multi-media performance rooted in the kinetic history of collective action in Nigeria.
+It references two historic incidents in Nigeria: the Women's War of 1929, an anti-colonial resistance movement led by women, and the Boko Haram kidnappings which launched the Bring Back Our Girls movement.
 Poor People's TV Room not only excavates these historical events but underscores the ways that women of color have historically been--and continue to be--a catalyst for social change throughout the world.

 Photos courtesy of Timothy Gerken.